akshay772/action_detection_using_neural_network/README.md

     * Including pretrained glove vector
     * Increase the dataset, for deep learning large amount of data is required.
 Low recall, f1-score means model is not generalizing
+     * Introducing LSTM Recurrent Neural Networks to do the classification task may improve accuracy as known for remembering past patterns